 The Giza pyramid complex is an archaeological site on the so called Giza Plateau, on the outskirts of Cairo.
 It includes the three Great Pyramids (Khufu/Cheops, Khafre/Chephren and Menkaure/Mykerinos) as well as the Great Sphinx.

-The Great Pyramid of Giza (the Pyramid of Khufu/Cheops) is the oldest and largest of the three pyramids.
-It is the oldest of the Seven Wonders of the Ancient World, and the only one to remain largely intact.
+The Great Pyramid of Giza (the Pyramid of Khufu/Cheops) is the oldest, and largest of the three pyramids.
+It is also the oldest of the Seven Wonders of the Ancient World, and the only one to remain largely intact.
+It is truly an amazing part of history.

 The Pyramids are just amazing and it is unbelievable to be so close!
 So without further ado (what else can I say about them) I will let the photos do the talking.